 3. Post Consistently And Post Quality

 It’s important to post a few times a day.
 Like most things its quality over quantity, however.
-Only post your best stuff.
+Only post your best stuff that aligns with the most popular instagram niches.
 Content is the heart of your business so if you aren’t posting and they aren’t quality photos, you won’t get anywhere.
 But don’t even post too many times a day.
 My suggestion is to upload 2-3 max photos a day and with a minimum of 6 hours between them.

 Do not over post during the day.
 Give to Instagram the time to understand if your post has performed well and if it has to be shown to a greater percentage of your followers.
 If you post several times in the same span of time, Instagram won’t be able to identify the best photo of yours and for that reason your future pictures will be shown to less people and this will bring you to a negative loop.